vatpac-technology/sops/docs/client/maestro.md

 ### The Timeline

-Each timeline displays flights using their `STA` (runway view) or `STA_FF` (feeder view).
+Each timeline displays flights at their `STA` (runway view) or `STA_FF` (feeder view).
 Each tick on the timeline corresponds to one minute.

-Flight labels contain (from innermost to outermost):
+Flight labels are mirrored on either side of the timeline, and contain (from innermost to outermost):

 1. `STA` (in feeder view) or `STA_FF` (in runway view)
 2. Assigned runway